 The Whisky18 in Finland 2012

-The Cappuccino is the latest of the Foster line, appearing in 2009 in the Point65 line-up.
+The Cappuccino was the next in the Foster line, appearing in 2009 in the Point65 line-up.
 Here is an easy to paddle. easy to carry and easy to store kayak!
-At little more than 13 feet long, the Cappuccino is lightweight to car-top, and with it's large ovel rear hatch, large round front hatch and small round front-deck day-hatch, is better appointed than many sea kayaks.
-It's not trying to be an expedition kayak, although you'd easily make a short get-away in style, and it's not pretending to be the "Whisky13" although it has enough performance built in for serious paddlers to have a blast.
+At little more than 13 feet long, the Cappuccino is lightweight and with it's large oval rear hatch, large round front hatch and small round front-deck day-hatch, is better appointed than many sea kayaks.
+It's not trying to be an expedition kayak, although you'd easily make a short get-away in style, and it's not pretending to be the "Whisky13".
 It's just the boat to take when you're heading out for a spin with no big agenda.